piyushdubey/bloomfilter/README.md

 # bloomfilter
-A simple implementation of a Bloom filters
+A simple implementation of Bloom filters

 ## Run
 ```